 Łepkowski House is an iconic pre-war villa inspired by Le Corbusier.
 It was constructed in 1933-1934 according to the design of Lucjan Korngold and Piotr Łubiński.
 It`s located in Saska Kępa neighborhood.
 It`s a true paradise for modernist architecture fans.

 The villa was built for a director of Chevrolet car dealership company based in Warsaw.
-It`s a minimalistic cubic house with a terrace and spiral staircase in the garden.
-This simple but beautifuly designed element is what makes this house so iconic.
+It`s a minimalist cubic house with a terrace and spiral staircase in the garden.
+This simple but beautifully designed element is what makes this house so iconic.
+Lucjan Korngold designed numerous functionalist villas and apartment houses in Warsaw.
+His career in Poland came to the end with the outbreak of World War II.
+He was Jewish and in December of 1939 he managed to escape Poland with his wife and son.
+He settled in São Paulo where he continued his work as an architect.
+He designed numerous modernist buildings including the iconic CBI Esplanada tower.

 In 2017 this remarkable example of Polish avant-garde architecture was added to the register of protected Polish monuments.
-For several years it housed Biała restaurant.
-It belonged to a group of friends who have been running few succesful bars and clubs in Warsaw.
-They restored the building with respect to its original design.
-Unfortunatly because of Covid-19 the business went down and the restaurant had to close.
-However it`s worth visiting, you can still see the garden side of the house.
+Right now it houses Flaming & Co.
+Bistro, so you can actually visit this unique house.
 The whole neighborhood is full of buildings designed by the best Polish architects of the 1930s.

 Address: Francuska 2 Street